wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 ![aws metrics](images/aws_metrics.png)

 You can drill into the folder for a specific service and click a metric to navigate to a chart that displays that set of data.
-For example, clicking clicking the folder `aws.ec2.`, then the metric `aws.ec2.cpuutilization`, and then refining the query by the `Region` point tag and the `topk` function yields the following chart:
+For example, clicking the folder `aws.ec2.`, then the metric `aws.ec2.cpuutilization`, and then refining the query by the `Region` point tag and the `topk` function yields the following chart:

 ![aws cpu utilization](images/aws_cpu_utilization.png)